CASTELLA: Long Audio Dataset with Captions and Temporal Boundaries: Introduction

 \section{Introduction}

-The ability to identify audio events and localize them in time is a crucial aspect of audio analysis.
+\unmarkedfootnote{* Work done during an internship at LY Corporation.} The ability to identify audio events and localize them in time is a crucial aspect of audio analysis.
 Sound event detection (SED) \cite{Ebbers2020, nam22_interspeech, cornell2024dcase,Schmid2024, harju2025audiotext} is often performed using short audio clips, typically around 10 seconds, focusing on coarse-grained event classes.
 Recently, audio moment retrieval (AMR) has been proposed, a task that searches for a specific audio segment called ``audio moment'' relevant to a given text query from an input long audio recording ~\cite{munakata2025language}.
 AMR enables users to access their desired moments within long audio streams.
 For example, a listener may retrieve only the engaging parts of a baseball broadcast or quickly locate unusual events in surveillance recordings, without monitoring hours of ordinary audio.
 By focusing on portions of interest, AMR reduces both time and cognitive effort associated with reviewing lengthy recordings.

 AMR differs from SED in two key aspects: its handling of long input audio recordings and moments over one minute, and its use of free-format and more complex text queries.
 As a specific example of AMR, consider searching for a moment with a highlight piano performance from the input audio in Fig. \ref{fig:sample}.
 Given the text query ``A woman sings along with the piano,'' the model predicts the red moment (205s to 264s).
 In another case, if we are searching for the moments when the performance builds to a climax, an input query could be like ``Amid cheering and applause, a woman sings to the piano'' and the model would predict multiple relevant moments corresponding to the purple ones.